annliangg/GameOfSet_CSC110/README.md

 # Game of Set
-## This was the final project of the CSC110 class taken at the University of Rhode Island.
+## This was the final project for the CSC110 class taken at the University of Rhode Island.

 ## Objective:
 Make a set consisting of three cards where **each** feature is either the **same** on **each** card _**OR**_ is **different** on **each** card.